gprMax/gprMax/docs/source/input_hash_cmds.rst

 #add_dispersion_debye:
 ----------------------

 Allows you to add dispersive properties to an already defined ``#material`` based on a multiple pole Debye formulation (see :ref:`capabilities` section).
-For example, the susceptability function for a single-pole Debye material is given by:
+For example, the susceptibility function for a single-pole Debye material is given by:

 .. math::